ie3-institute/simosaik/docs/readthedocs/usersguide.md

 The following content will give you all information you need to couple SIMONA with mosaik.

-## What is the purpose of simosaik?
+## Why is simosaik needed?

 Mosaik and SIMONA are written in different programming languages, that cannot be connected directly.
-Therefore, in order to couple SIMONA with mosaik, the following APIs are needed:
+Therefore, in order to couple SIMONA with mosaik, simosaik is used.

+Simosaik uses the following APIs:

 - [mosaik-java-api](https://gitlab.com/mosaik/api/mosaik-api-java): The API used by mosaik, to add simulators written in java.
 - [simonaAPI](https://github.com/ie3-institute/simonaAPI): The API used by SIMONA, to add external simulations.